 - Don’t call HMRC – Phoning HMRC can be very time consuming and you may not get the answers you are looking for straight away.
 Avoid stress by looking for answers online or contacting a self-assessment tax returns accountant.

 - Use an accountant – While there are many articles and websites on the web that can help make filling out your tax return easier, the only real way to avoid any stress is by getting professionals to help.
 Using a self-assessment tax return accountant can help avoid unnecessary stress and any possible fines.

-If you’re over 3 months late you can be charged £10 daily up to a maximum of £900.
-If you are 6 months late an additional £300 will be charged or 5% of the tax due if that’s higher.
+It’s important to be aware of the penalties that can occur so you can avoid them.
+You can be fined £100 immediately after the due date for filing.
+Until recently you did not have to pay this fine if you have paid £100 in tax, however, this cap has since been removed.
+If you are over 3-months late you can be charged £10 daily up to a maximum of £900.
+If you are 6 months late an additional £300 will be charged or 5% of the tax due – whichever is the higher amount.
 If you’re over 12 months late you will be fined another £300 or 5% of the tax if that’s higher.
 In very serious cases there is a penalty of up to 100% of the tax due.

-HMRC can enquire into any return by giving a written notice.
+HMRC can inquire into any return by giving written notice.
 This will usually be done within 12 months of the filing date.
 HMRC cannot ask any questions about any entry on a tax return unless they start an inquiry.
 The main point of an inquiry is to identify any errors which would make you pay less tax however it’s important to note that if an inquiry is launched that doesn’t mean a return is incorrect.

-How we can help
+Tax Kings can help

-Please get in touch with our dedicated team on 01413331852 or feel free to send an email over to email@example.com
+Please get in touch with our dedicated team on 0141 333 1852 (Glasgow), 0131 605 1852 (Edinburgh) or feel free to send an email over today at email@example.com.